ericDeCourcy/confidential-token-scanner/medium-writeup.md

 # The story of this project

 First i had to gather data.
-A simple hardhat script to scan the chain accomplished this, scanning for any transfer events.
+A simple hardhat script to scan the chain accomplished this, scanning for any transfers.
 At the end of the day, the only data we needed to "decrypt" was token amounts, so transfers would do for that.
-This even covered wraps, as wrapping atomically transferred cTokens to the user.
-So when doing a "wrap" transaction, a transfer event would be emitted, and that would be captured by my scanner.
+This even covered wraps, as wrapping atomically transferred cTokens to the user and emitted a `ConfidientialTransfer` event.
 But actually, this did NOT cover unwraps, at least not in enough detail.
 Unwraps did involve transfers, but they happen in a two step process.
-Step 1 is triggering the unwrap (where a Transfer event is emitted) and step 2 is finalizing that unwrap, where the ERC20 tokens are transferred to the user.
-Step 2 is invaluable - it exposes the value of the encrypted amount from Step 1.
-Since these steps are separate transactions, it was necessary to scan for That covered MOST things, but we also had to look for "finalize unwrap" events as well.
-These are separate transactions but provide a huge data source.
+Step 1 is triggering the unwrap (where a `ConfidentialTransfer` event is emitted) and step 2 is finalizing that unwrap, where the ERC20 tokens are transferred to the user.
+Step 2 is really important to my analysis - the ERC20 transfer exposes the value of the encrypted amount from Step 1.
+Since these steps are separate transactions, it was necessary to scan for those finalize unwrap transactions as well.

-Wraps and unwraps are critical here - they expose exact amounts, and are paired with handles,
+Wraps and unwraps are critical here - they expose exact amounts, and are paired with handles.
+They are the starting point from which we fill in the gaps about confidential transfers and balances.

 Once i had the data it was time to process it.
 My initial thought was to use "min/max" notation for balances.
-Basically, what is the minimum or maximum balance an account could have.
-If they deposit 100 tokens, then transfer a confidential amount, i know their balance is now `{0,100}` and whoever they just transferred to now has increased their max balance by 100.
-This was helpful for the first iteration of the project, which a script that "narrates" an account.
+Basically, define the minimum or maximum balance an account could have.
+If they deposit 100 tokens and then transfer a confidential amount, i know their balance is now `{0,100}` and whoever they just transferred to now has increased their max balance by 100.
+This was helpful for the first iteration of the project, which was a script that "narrates" an account.
 The account narrative would show what actions the account took and their min/max balance after each action.

 <TODO image>

-While dealing with processing the Zama auction, i noticed that bids could be discretely tracked.
-If the bid was active, could represent the amount paid as a constant.
+While dealing with processing the transactions associated with Zama auction, i noticed that bids could be discretely tracked.
+If the bid was active, I could represent the amount paid as a constant.
 Until the bid was no longer active, i could safely assume that the constant amount was locked away, and use that to inform other amounts like balances or amounts associated with other bids.
-Very quickly this led to a eureka moment.
+Very quickly this led to a eureka moment:

 A more robust framing of balances is what i'll call the "algebraic approach".
-Rather than min/max framing, we can represent balances as algebraic sums.
+Rather than "min/max" framing, we can represent balances as algebraic sums.
 For example:

 `Balance = SUM(transfer_in) - SUM(transfer_out)`

 A bid would qualify as a transfer out.
 This not only helps inform balances, but it also helps inform other transferred amounts.
-If a user makes two transfers in order (`TX1` and `TX2` here) we can derive some constraints on these values. `TX1` must be no greater than initial balance. `TX2` must be no greater than initial balance _minus_ `TX1`.
+If a user makes two transfers in order (`TX1` and `TX2` here) we can derive some constraints on these values. `TX1` must be no greater than initial balance, and `TX2` must be no greater than _initial balance minus `TX1`_.

 This quickly creates an _"algebraic dependency graph"_, and the beautiful thing about this is that over time it solves itself.
-If we know the initial user balance (as we often do, due to the nature of wrapping ERC20 tokens), and we eventually learn the value of one of the transactions, it helps inform the value of the other transaction.
+If we know the initial user balance (as we almost always do, due to the nature of wrapping ERC20 tokens), and we eventually learn the value of one of the transactions, it helps inform the value of the other transaction.
 This reduces solving for confidential amounts down to a linear algebra problem.
 We can then use linear algebra techniques to fight the good fight and increase privacy.
 This is done by basically making the linear system really complicated.

 The other advantage of the algebraic solution is no loss in information.
 With the min/max framing, transfers don't change the sender's min/max.
 This is because they _might_ be sending a value of `0`.
 The algebraic solution accounts for this while still being congruent with the min/max solution.
+We symbolically represent the transfer out, and can later find whether or not it equals zero.

+Finally, the algebraic solution matches up really nicely with the concept of handles.
+Over time, handles will be used in more complex ways, so being able to identify a handle on its own can help inform finding other handles.
+This might practically matter in the case that handles represent intermediate values rather than just token amounts; being able to solve handles will allow us to solve other handles, and eventually arrive at the data we actually care about.

 However, sadly, life started to get in the way of this project and i lost momentum before fully implementing an algebraic solver.
 This could be a fun project if anyone is interested!
-And given enough pressure, in the form of words of encouragement, or coins, i may continue fleshing out the algebraic solver.
+And given enough pressure, in the form of words of encouragement or coins of encouragement, i may continue fleshing out the algebraic solver.
 But at time of writing, this is where i've stopped on the project.

 Below are more details on my findings at this time:

-- first i tried doing min/max framing for balances
-  - the goal of this was to be able to say exactly what someone's balance was, given their address
-  - the end result of this effort was a "narrative" for the address - they transferred, they bid, they wrapped etc
-  - this exposed the need for algebraic representation of balances
-- Algebraic representation is where we express balances as a sum of all inputs and outputs
-  - the project didn't do this yet.
-Thats the next step, if i choose to continue
-  - once we have an algebraic representation, we can apply {min/max} framing to the different algebraic elements.
-  - Then, we can treat all elements like a linear algebra problem.
-We can begin back-solving
-  - i didn't continue because this back-solving algorithm needs some time to get right, and frankly is unneeded for tracing the balances of most accounts.

 # The data